This webpage aims to help parishes consider options for face-to-face and online sacramental preparation.

 Dear Sacramental Preparation Families,

-As you would be aware, restrictions have been eased over the last few weeks and as a parish we are very happy to be able to slowly resume some of our parish ministries.
-While there are still restrictions in place, we feel that we can continue with sacramental preparation and celebrations even if it will require some adjustments.
+As you would be aware, health restrictions have been eased over the last few weeks and as a parish we are very happy to be able to slowly resume some of our parish ministries.
+While there are still restrictions in place, we feel that we can safely resume sacramental preparation and celebrations, within NSW Health requirements, given some adjustments and extra measures.

 We are very keen for your child to be able to receive the sacrament of reconciliation, which they so diligently prepared for prior to the lock-down period.
 We are pleased to be able to offer 4 ceremonies in which the sacrament of reconciliation will be celebrated, these are: